bagarianomit-ux/Marketplace-Growth-Customer-Experience-Analysis/01_business_understanding/02_stakeholders.md

 The insights generated from this project are intended to support multiple teams responsible for managing marketplace performance, customer experience, and operational efficiency.

-Each stakeholder group has different business objectives and therefore requires different analytical insights to support data-driven decision making.
+Although each team has different priorities, they rely on the same underlying marketplace data to support their decisions.

 ## Executive Team